NeoSkin7/Website/site/content/post/sunset.md

 I_s=I_0\frac{8\pi^4\alpha^2}{\lambda^4R^2}\left(1+\cos^2\vartheta\right)
 $$

-This particularly clunky thing gives the relationship between the scattered and input 'light intensities' when interacting with gas particles (made up of atoms).
+This particularly clunky thing gives the relationship between the scattered and input ‘light intensities' when interacting with gas particles (made up of atoms).
 Simply put, the larger $I_s$ is compared to $I_0$, the greater the scattering effect - causing light to be spread out more by particles.

 The key point here is that the scattering is dependent on the wavelength of light $\lambda$ and the radius of the gas particles $R$.
 In fact, to make things slightly easier, I will simplify our equation to: